Ark-Arch/my-project/README.md

     uses -> selects an action (whenever we are dealing with something in the repository.) with ->
     run -> this command is used to write a command-line command

+IMPORTANT NOTES:
+- WORKFLOWS IN GITHUB ARE MANAGED BY GITHUB SERVERS! - BUT I CAN ALSO HOST MY OWN

+- for EVERY SINGLE JOB IN A WORKFLOW, IT RUNS IN A FRESH VIRTUAL ENVIRONMENT

+ON JOB RUNS ON A SINGLE SERVER AT A TIME.

+SO THERE COULD BE

+jobs:
+    build:
+        ...
+    publish:
+        needs: build

+the above would overide that jobs run in parrallel!